pocomane/brewed-in-the-apocalypse/bita.md

 __Describe the scene__ when you, the scenarist, have to start the session, you can resume the last scene or an older one, or start a completely new one.
 You do it telling some new event in the scene or reveal some new truth about the world.
-Nothing should clearly bring to troubles for the protagonists, neither if it is completely ignored by the characters.
-However, there may be an opportunity for the protagonists: something that can bring to good things for the protagonists if they handle well the situation.
-Occasionally the good things may happen without any protagonist action.
+Nothing should clearly bring to troubles for the PCs, neither if it is completely ignored by the characters.
+However, there may be an opportunity for the PCs: something that can bring to good things for the PCs if they handle well the situation.
+Occasionally the good things may happen without any PC action.

 TODO : describe what a "Scene" is, what it means it is "Suspended" or "closed" ???

-Here the move just said that the scenarist can say anything ey like about the fiction, until there are no imminent threats for the protagonists.
+Here the move just said that the scenarist can say anything ey like about the fiction, until there are no imminent threats for the PCs.
 How the discussion is moved to the others?
 We have the following scenarist move:

 __Ask what they do__ When the scenarist has nothing else to say and ey will ask